Tommy Bennett '12

 Erica Ma '20

 Erica graduated magna cum laude from the University of Pennsylvania with a B.A. in International Relations and Modern Middle Eastern Studies.
 Prior to law school, she worked at the International Institute for Strategic Studies, a think tank in Washington, DC.
-She spent her 1L summer at the United Nations International Law Commission in New York and Geneva.
-At NYU Law, she is a student scholar for the Reiss Center on Law and Security, teaching assistant to Professors Kevin Davis and José Alvarez, and a Staff Editor of the NYU Law Review.
-Her research interests are in international law, particularly international humanitarian law.
+She spent her 1L summer at the United Nations International Law Commission in New York and Geneva, and her 2L summer at Sullivan & Cromwell in New York.
+At NYU Law, she has worked as a research assistant for the Reiss Center on Law and Security and teaching assistant for Professors José Alvarez and Kevin Davis, and is a Managing Editor of the NYU Law Review.
+Her research interests are in international law, particularly international humanitarian law, and U.S. Foreign Relations Law.

 Russell Patterson '20

 Russell graduated summa cum laude from The Ohio State University with a degree in economics and political science.
-His academic research is focused on criminal law and sentencing.
-At NYU, Russell has worked as a research assistant for Professor Barry Friedman, a teaching assistant for Professor Samuel Issacharoff, and a staff editor of the NYU Law Review.
-He spent his first summer at the Neighborhood Defender Service of Harlem and will spend his second summer at the Brooklyn Defender Service.
+His academic research is focused on criminal law and procedure and evidence.
+At NYU, Russell has worked as a research assistant for Professor Barry Friedman, a teaching assistant for Professor Samuel Issacharoff, the co-president of the Washington Square Legal Services Bail Fund, and a notes editor of the NYU Law Review.
+He spent his first summer at the Neighborhood Defender Service of Harlem and his second summer at the Brooklyn Defender Services.
+He will clerk for Judge Katherine Polk Failla after graduation.

 Rachel Rothschild '20

 Rachel graduated magna cum laude from Princeton with a BA in History and concentrations in Environmental Studies and Creative Writing.
 Prior to law school, she received her PhD in History from Yale with distinction and was a National Science Foundation graduate research fellow.
-She has recently completed a book on acid rain, entitled Poisonous Skies: Acid Rain and the Globalization of Pollution, which will be published in July 2019 by the University of Chicago Press.
+She has recently completed a book on acid rain, Poisonous Skies: Acid Rain and the Globalization of Pollution, which was published in July 2019 by the University of Chicago Press.
+This fall, she will publish an analysis of the recent city and county climate change lawsuits against fossil fuel companies in NYU’s Environmental Law Journal, entitled State Nuisance Law and the Climate Change Challenge to Federalism.
 Her work has also been published in academic outlets such as Technology and Culture and Historical Studies in the Natural Sciences as well as in Foreign Affairs and Business Insider.

 While at NYU, Rachel is looking forward to expanding her research into environmental and administrative law, and has broad interests in the intersection of law, history and policy.
-She works as a research assistant for Professors Ricky Revesz and Sally Katzen, and will be spending next summer at the Natural Resources Defense Council (NRDC) in their New York City office.
+She works as a research assistant for Professors Ricky Revesz and Sally Katzen, and she spent the past summer on the litigation team at the Natural Resources Defense Council (NRDC) in their New York City office.

 Alexander Arnold '21